dogweather/full-stack-handbook/git_and_github.md

 # Git and GitHub

+## Git is a List

 The #1, most important thing to know about git is **how it works**.

 Git is a linked list of commits.
-Here's a basic linked list:
+Here's a simple linked list:

 ![Linked list](http://goose.ycp.edu/~dhovemey/fall2011/cs201/lecture/figures/sll.png)